julienetie/lambdascript/lambdascript.md

 ## 5. Types

-JavaScript features type coercsion which can sometimes often become a footgun if not managed accordingly.
+JavaScript is a dynamically typed language, implying that variable types are inferred upon assignment, and static type checking is absent.
+Instead, JavaScript handles type mismatches through a feature called type coercion, which can often become a footgun if not managed accordingly.
 Quirks abound in JavaScript's type system.
 However, dynamic types in JavaScript are entirely manageable, and there are practices to mitigate common issues when exposing results.

 ### 5.1.
 Safeguard final values [<img src="https://img.shields.io/badge/Imperative-34eb9f" alt="Imperative" title="Absolutely necessary and indispensable">](#key)

-Use conditional statements to shield end-users from encountering undesirable output values.
-The rule the prevent this is to treat
+Use conditional statements to shield end-users from encountering undesirable final values.

 > ### All final values are potential non-values.